-The common law has largely been enveloped in a web of statutory regulations.
-The ability to interpret these statutes is an important skill for the modern legal practitioner.
+The common law has primarily been enveloped in a web of statutory regulations.
+The ability to interpret these statutes is an essential skill for the modern legal practitioner.
 This article will discuss the rules around statutory interpretation and how to apply them in practice.

 Doctrine of Absurdity